Twelve drinks of Christmas 2024

 “I truly believe that my journey in food has taken me to Watergate Bay.
 The places I've been, the dishes I’ve created, have all prepared me for this role.”

-Now, returning to his home county and assuming the executive chef mantle at Watergate Bay, feels like a defining moment, he says: “I truly believe that my journey in food has taken me to Watergate Bay.
+Now, returning to his home county and assuming the executive head chef mantle at Watergate Bay, feels like a defining moment, he says: “I truly believe that my journey in food has taken me to Watergate Bay.
 The places I've been and the dishes I’ve created have all prepared me for this role.”

 When it comes to his new role, Chris is excited to tap back into the wealth of local producers and suppliers that Cornwall offers.
 For him, the words ‘local’ and ‘seasonal’ are far from buzzwords.
 “My ethos has always been the same,” he says.
 “You have to know your suppliers and what they bring to the table.
 I love to celebrate the West Country’s produce, I'm ready to bang the drum.”